 - Have a diagnosis from a doctor that supports your claim

-To learn more about SSDI eligibility, contact the Social Security Disability attorneys at Pond Lehocky Disability.
+To learn more about SSDI eligibility, contact the Social Security Disability advocates at Pond Lehocky Disability.

 The requirements for SSI benefits are different for an individual than for a married couple.
 As a single individual, you must have less than $2,000 in resources, own only one car and own only one home.
 If married, you must have less than $3,000 in resources, only own one car and only own one home, which must be your primary residence.